-“Come here, ya little rugrat,” Carl said as he slowly followed his giggling infant son across the living room floor.
-He pretended he was too slow to catch the 9-month-old as he crawled over carpeted floors.
-Mason thought he was getting one over on his father and giggled with unfettered glee as his chubby arms and legs propelled him across the carpet.
+“Come here, ya little rug rat,” Carl chuckled as he slowly followed his giggling infant son across the living room floor.
+He exaggeratedly pretended he was too slow to catch the 9-month-old as he crawled over thick, carpeted floors.
+Mason thought he was getting one over on his father and giggled with unfettered glee as his chubby arms and legs propelled him across the room.

 “Stop playing around.
-He needs to eat,” Violet told Carl, frowning.
+He needs to eat,” Violet admonished Carl, frowning.
 She didn’t know who was worse, the baby or Carl.
 Both were difficult to pin down in any situation.
 Bath times, mealtimes, bedtimes—well, maybe not so much bedtimes with Carl.
-Beds meant sex to him and he took advantage—at every juncture—of a nice, soft bed.
+Beds meant sex to him, and he took advantage—at every juncture—of a nice, soft bed.

-“Five more minutes, Mom,” Carl told Vi as he folded himself to the floor to crawl after Mason.
-It seemed to light a fire under the baby and his limbs spraddled as he tried to get away.
+“Five more minutes, Mom,” Carl called to Violet as he folded himself to the floor to crawl after Mason.
+It seemed to light a fire under the baby’s tiny rump, and his limbs spraddled as he tried to get away.

 Violet watched as the two of them crawled away on all fours.

-“Be honest,” Leila said with a giggle.
+“Be honest,” Leila said with a chuckle.
 “Which is the bigger child, Mason or Carl?”

 “No, you didn’t,” Leila said with a frown.
 “You only live within twenty minutes from me and yet you are the world’s worst correspondent.”

-“I know, I know,” Violet groaned and placed the food in her mouth.
+“I know, I know,” Violet muttered and placed a forkful of food in her mouth.

 “Is he here for the wedding or will he become a permanent fixture in our lives?”

 “I’m here for good, if you’re talking about me,” Carl spoke.
-He had a wriggling Mason in his arms and bent over with the child to kiss Violet’s temple.
+He was carrying a wriggling Mason in his arms as he came into the room and bent over with the child to kiss Violet’s temple.

 “Why would we talk about you?”
 Violet asked.
 “You’re here and you’ve got my anchor to you in your arms.”

-Carl placed Mason in his high chair and laughed.
+Carl placed Mason in his high chair and smiled.
 “Yes, I sure did trap you with this little guy, didn’t I?”

 “Isn’t it the female that’s supposed to trap the unconquerable man?”
 Leila asked with a smirk.

-“Not in this case,” Carl told her.
+“Not in this case,” Carl retorted.
 “I had to impregnate her before she got smart and realized she could do better than a recovering manwhore.
 Plus, I didn’t even have to try.
 I have super sperm to spare.”

 “Little ears,” Violet warned him, pointing to Mason.

 “What?
-It’s not a curse,” Carl told her and sat down next to Mason who had a bottle in front of him and some baby food in a tray.
-“If it makes you feel better I can call it ejaculate.”
+It’s not a curse word,” Carl told her and sat down next to Mason, who had a bottle in front of him and some baby food in a tray.
+“If it makes you feel better, I can call it ejaculate.”

-“What would make me feel better is if we dropped the subject of your baby batter while I’m eating,” Leila told him.
+“What would make me feel better is if we dropped the subject of your baby batter while I’m eating,” Leila tossed back.
 “Talking ejaculate while eating fettuccine alfredo is making me want to gag.”

-“Fine, consider the topic of my super swimmers to be dropped,” he told Leila and bent to take up a tiny little spoon so he could feed Mason.
+“Fine.
+Consider the topic of my super swimmers to be dropped,” he remarked and went to pick up a tiny little spoon so he could feed Mason.
 Leila wanted to laugh since his hands were almost too large for the task.

 “Ah, my second favorite topic of conversation,” Leila interrupted.
 “My gag reflex is hereby maxed out.”

-“I don’t know why you and Nate don’t get along,” Violet stated.
+“I don’t know why you and Nate don’t get along,” Violet sighed.

 “It’s because he is an insolent little prick whose arrogance knows no bounds,” Leila reminded her.
-“Vi, Nate and I haven’t gotten along since we were 15.
-That’s when he got involved in a different crowd.
+“Vi, Nate and I haven’t gotten along since I was 17.
+That’s when he got involved with a different crowd.
 The country club crowd.
 The rest of the school just wasn’t good enough for him then.”

 “Most of the school was country club,” Violet reminded her.

-“Ah yes, but there are even echelons amongst the wealthy country club elite,” Leila stated.
-“You have the hierarchy within a hierarchy.
+“Ah yes, but there are even echelons amongst the wealthy country club elite,” Leila explained.
+“You have a hierarchy within a hierarchy.
 It’s ridiculous.”

 “Agreed, but maybe he’s changed since living in London,” Violet said, defending her older brother.

-“When pigs fly,” Leila retorted.
-She stabbed some noodles on her fork, irritated at the topic of conversation.
+“When pigs fly,” Leila rebuffed.
+She stabbed some noodles with her fork, irritated at the topic of conversation.
 Nathan Charles always seemed to bring out the bitch in her.

-“Come on LaLa,” Violet whined.
-Leila had to laugh when Mason looked at his mother and looked like he was going to cry.
+“Come on Lala,” Violet whined.
+Leila had to laugh when Mason glanced at his mother and looked like he was about to cry.

-“No way,” Leila said.
+“No way,” Leila retorted.
 “And what’s with that face that Mason’s got on?
 Is he gassy?”